János Vargha: Social and environmental activist

-Around 1981 ,Vargha was active to save the Danube River and the habitat of over 200 animal and plant species due to the plans of building a dam which would have submerged 150,000 acres of forests.
-This would have led to transformation the fauna and flora of the Danube river into an industrial site.
-In order to prevent authorities from building the dam, he founded an association Duna Kör (Danube Circle) in 1984 which was against the project.
+Around 1981, Vargha was active to save the Danube River and the habitat of over 200 animal and plant species due to the plans of building a dam which would have submerged 150,000 acres of forests.
+This would have led to transformating the fauna and flora of the Danube river into an industrial site.
+In order to prevent authorities from building the dam, he founded the association Duna Kör (Danube Circle) in 1984, which was against the project.
 Vargha's publications on the Nagymaros dam were censored by Hungarian authorities.
 Despite this fact, Vargha managed to publish information about the potential consequences and dangers of the construction of the dam to the wildlife and local population.
-He organised a walk with the members of Duna Körthe around the dam site which was suppressed by the police.
+He organised a walk with the members of Duna Kör around the dam site which was suppressed by the police.
 At that time he was working as an editor in a scientific magazine, a job that he was made redundant of because of his involvement in environmental activities.
-In order to make the world aware of the plans of building the dam, Duna Körthe organized many demonstrations and an international conference (1988) with the help of the World Wildlife Fund.
+In order to make the world aware of the plans of building the dam, Duna Kör organized many demonstrations and an international conference (1988) with the help of the World Wildlife Fund.
 As a result, over 150,000 people supported the petition for a national referendum on the dam.

-From 1981 Vargha publishes articles and presents lectures about environmental issues of water management and water constructions.
+Since 1981 Vargha publishes articles and presents lectures about environmental issues of water management and water constructions.